simonescaccia/IoTProject/Evaluation.md

 $$time =  \frac{2.83}{0.9} = 0.32 s$$

-This time is higher than 0.090 s and this means that the two water flow sensors sample the same water.
+The difference time is 0.476 s, and so for 0.126 s there is a different water.
+But this is valid for 0.9 m, for an higher distance (double for example) the water is the same.

 Increasing the distance between the two turbines, there will be an higher time and so the observation still holds.

-So the algorithmic error is not significant, it is important to focus on the instrumental error.
+With this observation, the algorithmic error is not significant, we can approssimate it to zero.

+In conclusion, the handshake algorithmic error is almost zero and better than the SyncAck algorithmic error. <br/>
-In conclusion, at this point we have choose the **SyncAck algorithm** because it uses one message less. <br/>
+But, because we have done this observation lately, at this point we have choose the **SyncAck algorithm** because it uses one message less.
+We will see after that the handshake algorithm is not too much more consuming than the SyncAck. <br/>
 Then we have choose a **sampling time of 10 seconds** to have a longer analysis of the environment, but this is unrelated with the algorithmin error.

 ### Turbine error